 Urges all AEWA Contracting Parties and invites non-Party Range States, other governments, donors, and financial institutions to allocate adequate and timely financial and other resources for the systematic and punctual implementation of the AEWA Strategic Plan and the Plan of Action for Africa 2019-2027, prioritising support to developing countries, countries with economies in transition and Small Island Developing States for the implementation of associated work plans, as well as to respond to the resource needs, as identified in Doc.
 AEWA/MOP 8.43, for enabling and strengthening the international-level coordination and delivery of the Strategic Plan.

+Requests the Standing Committee, working with the Technical Committee and the Secretariat, resources permitting, to support Parties in implementing the recommendations for the next triennium made in the Progress Report on the Implementation of the AEWA Strategic Plan 2019-2027 (Doc.
+AEWA/MOP 8.11), the Analysis of the National Reports on the Implementation of the AEWA Plan of Action for Africa for the Period 2019-2020 (Doc.
+AEWA/MOP 8.15) and the priorities indicated in the 8th Conservation Status Report (Doc.
+AEWA/MOP 8.19).

+Recommends that all Contracting Parties, non-Party Range States, AEWA governing bodies and the Secretariat as well as the wider AEWA community step up efforts and synergies with other international processes and partners to mainstream AEWA objectives into other sectors identified to be the main drivers of decline.

 Requests partner organisations to consider engaging and contributing through in-kind support to the implementation of the AEWA Strategic Plan and the Plan of Action for Africa 2019-2027 as well as through working with and assisting the Secretariat and relevant donor Parties and financial institutions in the development of new funding streams that will help to deliver the resources required to address needs identified in Doc.
 AEWA/MOP 8.43.